Skip to content

 If you do not give yourself factor at home

-If you are not able to inject your own factor, you have to know where you can get help during your trip.
+If you are not able to inject your own factor, you must know where you can get help during your trip.
 Find out where you can get treatment along the way and at your destination.
-The Centers for Disease Control and Prevention has an on-line listing of hemophilia treatment centers in the United States.
+The Centers for Disease Control and Prevention has an online listing of Hemophilia Treatment Centers in the United States.

 Call ahead to the hospital in the town you will be visiting.
 Make sure they have the type of factor concentrate you use.
 If they do not, you can either send a supply to be held for you or take your own supply with you.

 If you take your own factor with you and go to an out-of-town emergency room, the ER staff may refuse to use your factor.
-Ask if the hospital will accept a signed letter from you releasing them from liability for problems caused by the use of your own factor.
+Ask if the hospital will accept a signed letter from you releasing them from liability for problems caused using your own factor.

 Traveling by airplane, bus, or train